-Application : Applied Application . Αργίιου Explanation on : application of the practice Tan Sri Dato' Ahmad bin Mohd Don is the Chairman of the Board and Mr Joel Kornreich is the Group CEO. practice The roles of the Chairman of the Board and the Group CEO are separated consistent with the principles of corporate governance to institute an appropriate balance of power and authority.
+Application : Applied Explanation on : application of the practice Tan Sri Dato' Ahmad Bin Mohd Don is the Chairman of the Board and Mr Joel Kornreich is the Group CEO.
+The roles of the Chairman of the Board and the Group CEO are separated consistent with the principles of corporate governance to institute an appropriate balance of power and authority.
 The Chairman, in leading the Board, is responsible for the effective overall function of the Board.
 He maintains a close professional relationship with the Group CEO and his Senior Management team and acts as mentor as required.
-He chairs Board meetings, and concerns himself with the good order and effectiveness of the Board and its processes.
+He chairs Board meetings as well as general meetings of shareholders, and concerns himself with the good order and effectiveness of the Board and its processes.
 The Group CEO, in leading the Senior Management, provides leadership, strategic vision, high-level business judgment and wisdom, and the responsibility to meet immediate performance targets without neglecting longer-term growth opportunities of the Bank.
-The key roles of the Group CEO, amongst others, include: Developing the strategic direction of the Bank; Ensuring that the Bank's strategies and corporate policies are effectively implemented; Ensuring that Board decisions are implemented and Board directions are responded to; Providing directions in the implementation of short and long term business plans; Providing strong leadership; i.e. effectively communicating a vision, management philosophy and business strategy to the employees; Keeping Board fully informed of all important aspects of the Bank's operations and ensuring that sufficient information is distributed to Board members; and Ensuring the day-to-day business affairs of the Bank are effectively managed.
-Explanation for : departure to complete the columns below.
-Non-large companies are encouraged to complete the columns below. • • • , to complete the columns below.
-Non-large companies mns below.
+The key roles of the Group CEO, amongst others, include: Developing the strategic direction of the Bank; Ensuring that the Bank's strategies and corporate policies are effectively implemented; • Ensuring that Board decisions are implemented and Board directions are responded to;Providing directions in the implementation of short and long term business plans; Providing strong leadership; i.e. effectively communicating a vision, management philosophy and business strategy to the employees; Keeping Board fully informed of all important aspects of the Bank's operations and ensuring that sufficient and adequate information is provided to Board members; and Ensuring the day-to-day business affairs of the Bank are effectively managed.
+Explanation for : departure

+Large companies are re quired to complete the columns below.
+Non-large companies are

+encouraged to com plete th ne colun าทร below.

+Measure :

+Timeframe •

+Timename •